Licence fee-paying public must be ‘heard and seen’ in consultation – BBC boss

 Tim Davie appeared in front of the Lords Communications and Digital Committee as part of its inquiry into the future funding of the broadcaster.

-Tim Davie told the Lords Communications and Digital Committee that the BBC’s senior team would be putting proposals forward in the coming weeks that address both “principles and consultation” central to the discussion.
+Tim Davie told the Lords Communications and Digital Committee that the BBC would be putting proposals forward in the coming weeks that set out the “principles and consultation” it thinks should be central to the discussion.

-Earlier this year, Culture Minister Nadine Dorries announced the corporation’s licence fee will be frozen for the next two years.

-The minister said she wants to find a new funding model before the current deal expires in 2027 as it is “completely outdated”.
+It comes after the minister announced earlier this year that the corporation’s licence fee will be frozen for the next two years, confirming she wants to find a new funding model before the current deal expires in 2027.

-Appearing before the Lords committee as part of its inquiry into the future funding of the BBC, Mr Davie was asked what set of principles any potential model should be based on.
+Appearing before the Lords committee as part of its inquiry into the future funding of the BBC, Mr Davie was asked on what set of principles any potential future model should be based.

 He said: “One is principles … We believe we need a clear set of principles.
 The second is consultation because the people who should decide what happens to the BBC are obviously going to be elected officials, but we need to make sure the licence fee payer and the public are heard and seen.